This White Chocolate Coconut Cake has light white sponge cake layers divided by a rich tropical coconut mousse filling.

 We did it again!

-We had this cake after a good lunch meal, so we were looking for something lighter than our usual rich chocolate cake.
+We had this cake after a generous lunch meal, so we were looking for something lighter than our usual rich chocolate cake.
 This white chocolate cake with coconut was just right for that.
+I always love desserts with coconut used in them because the coconut can be tantalizing sweet and satisfying without being too heavy or rich, like you oftentimes experience with chocolate.

-Maybe you want to try yourself on your own version of a white chocolate coconut cake?
+Maybe you want to try your own version of a white chocolate coconut cake?
+If so, please share your thoughts, suggestions or results with me!
+I always love hearing what my readers try and what they like!

 Make sure to use fine white chocolate.